davidag/xtimetracker/docs/contributing/pr-guidelines.md

     commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html)
     too.
 This is used to "clean" your pull request before merging it (we don't want commits such as fix tests, fix 2, fix 3, etc.).
-3. While creating your pull request on GitHub, you **must** write a description which gives the context and/or explains why you are creating it.
+3. While creating your pull request on GitLab, you **must** write a description which gives the context and/or explains why you are creating it.
 4. The pull request **should** include tests.